sr320/qdod/Home.md

-This wiki serves as the _primary means for documentation_ for qDOD.
+This wiki serves as the _primary means for documentation_ for qDOD: querying disparate oyster datasets.

 In brief, data in the form of delimited text files is aggregated into [SQLShare](https://sqlshare.escience.washington.edu/sqlshare/) where they can be easily queried.
 Below is schematic representation of the different types of datasets.